optimalstrategy/Qval/docs/source/configuration.rst

     or to add it to the config file.

 * | :code:`QVAL_REQUEST_CLASS = path.to.CustomRequestClass`. :func:`@qval() <qval.qval.qval>` will use it to
-    determine which argument is a request.
+    determine which argument is the request.
 If you have a custom request class that implements :class:`DummyRequest() <qval.framework_integration.DummyRequest>` interface, provide it with this variable.

 -------
 Logging
 -------

-Qval uses a global :obj:`log <qval.utils.log>` object when reporting errors.
+Qval uses the global :obj:`log <qval.utils.log>` object when reporting errors.
 Example error message:

 .. code-block:: bash